What Are Claude Connectors? Data Access, Auth, Custom Setup, and Troubleshooting

 Custom connectors you add via Settings don’t require auth during development.
 If your MCP server is running on localhost (exposed via ngrok), Claude connects directly.
 If your custom connector needs to protect its endpoints, you can configure OAuth Client ID and Secret in the advanced settings when adding it.

-For Connectors Directory submission, if your connector requires authentication, you must use OAuth.
+For Connectors Directory submission, if your connector requires authentication, you must use OAuth with user consent flow.
 Pure client credentials flow (machine-to-machine without user interaction) is not supported.
 You also need to provide a test account for Anthropic’s reviewers.
 Both https://claude.ai/api/mcp/auth_callback and https://claude.com/api/mcp/auth_callback must be allowlisted as redirect URIs.

 How to Add a Custom Connector to Claude

 - Run your MCP server.
-If it’s local, expose it with ngrok:
+If it’s local, expose it with a tunnel like ngrok:

 ngrok http 3000 - Go to Claude Settings > Connectors